Document attestation Malaysia MOFA Wisma Putra notary public Singapore

 Why attestation is required

-Why document attestation and MOFA endorsement are needed for use abroad
+When document attestation and MOFA endorsement may be needed for use abroad

-When you submit a document to a foreign embassy, university, or government body in another country, that authority has no direct way to verify whether the document is genuine.
+When you submit a document to a foreign embassy, university, or government body in another country, that authority may need to verify signatures, seals, or copies.
 A notary public in Malaysia attests to the authenticity of signatures and seals, or certifies that a copy is a true copy of the original.
 That gives the first layer of verification.
-For use abroad, many countries then require an apostille or legalisation from the issuing country’s Ministry of Foreign Affairs—in Malaysia, this is MOFA endorsement.
-MOFA confirms that the notary’s signature and stamp are genuine, so the receiving country can trust the document chain.
+Malaysia does not issue apostilles.
+For Malaysian-origin documents, a receiving authority may instead specify notarisation, Wisma Putra attestation, and legalisation by its mission.
+Confirm that route in writing before arranging any step.

 Notary vs MOFA in detail